LIPEKT/QRCodeOffline/README.md

 #!/bin/bash

 # Build script for QR Code Offline Firefox Add-on

+# Ensure the 'zip' utility is installed
+if ! command -v zip &> /dev/null; then
+    echo "Error: 'zip' command not found.
+Please install zip and try again." exit 1 fi

 # Ensure we're in the correct directory
 if [ ! -d "QRCodeOffline" ]; then